Body Image and Eating Disorders

 Some people may think that parts of their body are “too big” and wish they were thinner and others believe they will look better if they develop more muscle.
-You may think your body looks good the way it is and like what it can do for example, run and dance.
+You may think your body looks good the way it is and like what it can do, for example, run and dance.
 The way you think about your body is your cognitive body image.

 - The things you do in relation to the way you look (Behavioural)

-When a person is dissatisfied with the way they look, they may employ destructive behaviours such as excessive exercising or disordered eating as a means to change appearance.
+When a person is dissatisfied with the way they look, they may employ destructive behaviours such as excessive exercising or disordered eating as a means to change the appearance.
 Some people may isolate themselves because they feel bad about the way they look.
-Behaviours in which you engage as a result of your body image encompasses your behavioural body image.
+Behaviours in which you engage as a result of your body image encompass your behavioural body image.

 A Quote by Cheri K Erdman helps to possibly capture the media impact “Even the models we see in magazines wish they could look like their own images”

-There is a huge focus in today’s society around the ideal body shape and that the overvaluation of thinness has increased through the years.
-While the numbers of articles in women’s magazines on diet alone have decreased slightly since the 70’s, the numbers of articles on exercise combined with diet have increased.
-It seems now that thinness is couched in terms of health and is now sought through diet and exercise (Wiseman et al, 1992).
+There is a huge focus in today’s society around the ideal body shape, and that the overvaluation of thinness has increased through the years.
+While the numbers of articles in women’s magazines on a diet alone have decreased slightly since the 70’s, the numbers of articles on exercise combined with diet have increased.
+It seems now that thinness is couched in health and is now sought through diet and exercise (Wiseman et al, 1992).
 Since the 1980’s models photographed in the most popular magazines have become thinner (Sypeck, Gray, and Aherns, 2004).